 Swedish Nobel Prize winner Doug Hamers Shield once said, “Whoever is born in Scandinavia has won first prize in the lottery of life.”
 After traveling extensively through this region, I can confirm this sentiment rings absolutely true.
 Scandinavia technically refers to Norway, Sweden, and Denmark, though it’s often grouped with Finland and Iceland as part of the broader Nordic region.

 What makes these countries so special?
-Well, it’s a perfect blend of breathtaking landscapes, high quality of life, rich cultural heritage, and forward-thinking societies.
-Known as the land of Vikings, Scandinavia boasts majestic mountains, dramatic fjords, tranquil Arctic wilderness, and towering glaciers alongside architectural marvels and vibrant cities.
+Well, it’s the combination of great landscapes, high quality of life, rich cultural heritage, and forward-thinking societies.
+Known as the land of Vikings, Scandinavia boasts big mountains, dramatic fjords, quiet Arctic wilderness, and towering glaciers alongside architectural marvels and lively cities.

 Norway’s Natural Wonders